pga03/docs-first-discovery/src/documents/keyboardInput.md

 }
 ```

-*Option 2*: Adding as a stand alone component:
+*Option 2*: Outside the context of the First Discovery Tool, developers may wish to create a standalone component:
 ```javascript
 var myKeyboardInput = gpii.firstDiscovery.keyboardInput(container, options);
 ```